rsonquery/rsonpath/README.md

 The engine does _not_ parse unicode escape sequences in member names.
 This means that a key `"a"` is different from a key `"\u0041"`, even though semantically they represent the same string.
+This is actually as-designed with respect to the current JSONPath spec.
-Parsing unicode sequences is costly, so the support for this was postponed in favour of high performance.
-It would be possible for a flag to exist to trigger this behaviour, but it is not currently worked on.
+It would be possible for a flag to exist to trigger this behavior, but it is not currently worked on.

 ## Build & test